 Muasdale Holiday Park makes a handy stopover if you're using the ferry crossings to the islands of Arran, Jura Gigha and Islay, too.
 You can see the islands across the Atlantic from the campsite.

 This is a small campsite, with just 10 pitches, located right next to the beach, so it's well worth booking in advance if you'd like to stay.

 The touring facilities are limited – there's no pool, play area or shop – but there is free Wi-Fi.
 Digital TV coverage is also available if you'd like to use it.

-NEW 2010: Amenities block with showers, private washroom, toilets and washing-up area.
+The facilities are housed in a block with showers, private washrooms, toilets and washing-up area.

-NEW 2010: Chemical toilet and waste-water disposal points (lower and easier to use).
+The campsite offers both chemical toilet and waste-water disposal points (lower and easier to use than most).